SaganRitual/Arkonia/README.md

   * To do: sexual replication.
   * To consider?: replication involving more than two Arkons.
 * Net
-  * We're fully functional: from constructing the live net, to driving sense inputs through to motor outputs
   * To do: the net frame component might be an unnecessary holdover from a previous design experiment, but I can't remember.
 It's a staging area for the "live" net, the component that actually converts sense inputs to motor outputs.
 I think a staging area is unnecessary now, but I need to look into it.
-* Body
-  * Right now it's a simple circle with three jets, equally spaced on its circumference.
+* Body: right now it's a simple circle with three jets, equally spaced on its circumference.
-  * To do: add body parts to correspond to the aforementioned body genes I'm working on now.
-* Display
-  * When I was just working on the net part, I had a nice display portal for the net, with layers and neurons and such.
-But I've broken that in the process of implementing the portal for the Arkons.
-  So all I have right now is the Arkons portal
-  * To do: fix the damned net display portal
+* Display: the stats portal sucks, because I suck at UI.
-  * To do: show some statistics in one of the portals, not just for looks, but might be useful for debugging.
 * Testing -- there really are only two hard parts at the present:
   * Genome manipulation and mutation--these pass a battle-hardened unit test.
-  * The live net--well, it passes a lot of unit testing, but it was so hard to get the design right and took me so long to implement that I'm not sure whether I trust it yet.
+  * The live net passes a lot of unit testing, but it was so hard to get the design right and took me so long to implement that I'm not sure whether I trust it yet.
 More devious unit testing is in order, but right now I'm lured away from good practices by the gratification of watching the Arkons evolve, no matter how trivial their evolution is at present.